0dayatday0/BattleFN-cheat-analysis/README.md

 The cheat pseudo-developer was so dumb to sign a driver with a valid certificate that manual map any driver present in C:\driver.sys.

 ## Instructions
+Put in a folder together the following files:

+mmap_driver.bat

+mapper_driver.sys - from the cheat modules repo directory

-Simply put the batch file "mmap_driver.bat" present in a folder with your driver to manual map named "mapped_driver.sys" and run the batch as administrator.
+mapped_driver.sys - your driver to manual map

+Run the batch as administrator et voilà

 No need to take care of cleaning up the mapper as it already self-unload and delete the service registry key.

 ## Notes